 SUSAN RAY, LMFT--WINDWARD THERAPY

 When working with individuals, I will support and guide you each step of the way in your desire to have a happier life.
-Establishing hope is our first step, and the development of a plan can really help you feel like you are gaining back the control of your life, and it's unique situations.
+Establishing hope is our first step, and the development of a plan can really help you feel like you are gaining back control of your life, and its unique situations.
 Just knowing that you have a plan and are on your way to feeling better is very encouraging and healing in itself.
-Life throws us challanges, sometimes huge ones, and/or several at a time.
-When this happens, it can make the strongest of us need to push our "reset button" and adjust to the new challanges with new and healthy ways of coping.
+Life throws us challenges, sometimes huge ones, and/or several at a time.
+When this happens, it can make the strongest of us need to push our "reset button" and adjust to the new challenges with new and healthy ways of coping.
 Traumatic changes such as a loss of a loved one, loss of career dreams, or divorce or harsh breakups, relocations, and addictions...... are not easy things to deal with.
 Having extra support during these times is usually very beneficial and can help start the healing process.